Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Experimental Results

 \subsection{Sim-to-Real Transfer}

-To validate sim-to-real transfer, the policies trained with G-SAC were deployed on a physical 3-bar tensegrity robot without any additional fine-tuning.
-All three motion primitives, straight-line tracking, clockwise turning, and counterclockwise turning, were successfully reproduced in real-world trials.
+To enable sim-to-real transfer, the policies trained with G-SAC were deployed on a physical 3-bar tensegrity robot without any additional fine-tuning.
+All three motion primitives, straight-line tracking, clockwise turning, and counterclockwise turning, were successfully reproduced in real-world trials (Fig.~\ref{fig:real_world}).

-During straight-line tracking, the reference point was dynamically updated to remain 1~m ahead of the robot’s current position, ensuring continuous forward motion.
-As shown in Fig.~\ref{fig:sim_real_gap}a \& b, the CoM trajectory remained close to the desired path as simulated, with an average lateral error of 0.058~m and a maximum of 0.281~m over a 2–3~m run.
-The robot reached an average velocity of 0.256~m/s before leaving the testing area.
+During tracking, the reference point stayed 1~m ahead of the robot; Fig.~\ref{fig:sim_real_gap}(a,b) shows CoM paths and mean forward speed 0.256~m/s before leaving the test area.
+Counterclockwise turning used a flipping gait (mean $2.76^{\circ}$/s; Fig.~\ref{fig:sim_real_gap}(c)); clockwise turning used coordinated actuation and fore--aft swinging (mean $1.72^{\circ}$/s; Fig.~\ref{fig:sim_real_gap}(d)).
+Simulation stiffness was $\sim$300~N/m to match the ropes; median sim and real trajectories agree in trend though speeds differ, as primitives were not tuned for velocity tracking.

-For counterclockwise turning, the robot followed a distinct flipping-based gait, producing an average angular velocity of $2.76^{\circ}$/s with a maximum orientation error below $0.59^{\circ}$ (Fig.~\ref{fig:sim_real_gap}(c)).
-In contrast, clockwise turning generated rotation through coordinated tendon actuation and cyclic fore–aft swinging, effectively avoiding toppling.
-The average angular velocity reached $1.72^{\circ}$/s, with a maximum orientation error below $0.45^{\circ}$ (Fig.~\ref{fig:sim_real_gap}(d)).
+The performance gap between simulation and hardware can be attributed to several sources of modeling error.
+The simulation assumes linear tendon behavior, while the real system exhibits nonlinear stiffness and hysteresis.
+It also fails to fully capture friction and actuation or sensing delays, causing temporal mismatches.

-To enable a fair comparison with simulation, the stiffness parameter was set to approximately 300 N/m, corresponding to the average stiffness of the climbing rope used in the real-world setup.
-The median simulation results are presented in Fig.~\ref{fig:sim_real_gap} and Table~\ref{tab:simrealgap}, which closely match the real-world measurements, with relative errors within 6–18\%.
-Considering that these primitives were not explicitly designed for velocity tracking, such deviations remain reasonably small, indicating a satisfactory gap between the simulation and physical behavior.
+The morphology-aware GNN policy helps mitigate these discrepancies by operating on local relational features and promoting distributed coordination through message passing, reducing sensitivity to precise dynamic modeling.
+This structured inductive bias improves robustness to modeling errors, consistent with the results in Sec.~\ref{sec:robustness_eval}, where stable performance is maintained under variations in stiffness, noise, and terrain.

 Overall, these results confirm that the morphology-aware graph-based policies trained solely in simulation successfully transfer to the physical tensegrity robot in a zero-shot manner, demonstrating stable and coordinated locomotion across all three primitives.